morgant/midisndiokontrol/README.md

 ### PLANNED

-* For on/off MIDI keys, correctly support values of 0-63 as "off" and 64-127 as "on"
 * Make more configurable, especially the following for any MIDI key input:
     * MIDI key hex ID
     * Event type (i.e. "key", "down", "up", "value")